sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 Gone are the ruffs, corsets and bluster.
 Join us at the Bridewell to see how Hedda’s dangerous games play out – because not everyone is getting out alive.

-In a visceral new version byPatrick Marber (*Dealer's Choice*, *Closer*) which opened at the National Theatre in December 2016, Ibsen's subtle psychological tragedy is transformed into something more brutal, confrontational and raw. *The Telegraph* hailed it as "a bold, clear, finally harrowing account of the play".
+In a visceral new version by Patrick Marber (*Dealer's Choice*, *Closer*) which opened at the National Theatre in December 2016, Ibsen's subtle psychological tragedy is transformed into something more brutal, confrontational and raw. *The Telegraph* hailed it as "a bold, clear, finally harrowing account of the play".

 *Hedda Gabler* in this version was first presented in the Lyttelton auditorium of the National Theatre, London, on 5 December 2016.